Dirtfoot: Festivals and Chompdown

-"Bone Sessions"
+Bone Sessions

 The band continued to tour and build their following.
 A new album began to form, and Brady Blade recommended that Chris Bell, of Dallas TX, engineer the new endeavor.
 Chris specializes in capturing live sound and has recorded artists like The Eagles, Erykah Badu and Polyphonic Spree.
 During the summer of 2008, Dirtfoot and Chris Bell met at Bass Propulsion Labs in Dallas TX.
-Over five days they recorded the entire "Bone Sessions" album.
-Another four-day mixdown and "Bone Sessions" was created.
+Over five days they recorded the entire Bone Sessions album.
+Another four-day mixdown and Bone Sessions was created.
 The master was shipped to Gavin Lurssen (Tom Waits, T Bone Burnett) for mastering, and November 22, 2008 was set as the album release date.

 With the release of Bone Sessions, things took off.
 In November 2008, Dirtfoot was named a finalist in the Independent Music Awards Alt Country Song contest.
 In December, the band was named Skopemag.com's Artist to Watch.
 In February 2009, the band backed up Victoria Williams during her performance at the Folk Alliance in Memphis.
-This performance introduced the band to Isobel Campbell (Belle and Sebastian).
-Later in April, members of the band recorded some tracks which are featured on her album, Hawk.
+This performance introduced the band to Isobel Campbell of Belle and Sebastian.
+In April, members of the band recorded some tracks which are featured on her album, Hawk.

 In December 2009, the band was once again named a finalist in the 9th Annual Independent Music Awards for Alt Country Song.
 The following February, the PBS series, Music Voyager, came to Shreveport to do a special on North Louisiana music, and Dirtfoot was featured on the program.
 The show aired on PBS in December 2010.

-The remainder of 2010 was busy with trips to New York City to record an episode of Groovable Feast, a midwest tour with Mountain Sprout supporting the Wakarusa Music Fest.
+The remainder of 2010, the band was busy with trips to New York City to record an episode of Groovable Feast, a midwest tour with Mountain Sprout supporting the Wakarusa Music Fest.

 Eric Gardner left the band in July 2010 and Nathan Woods, a contemporary of the Shreveport music scene, was brought in to play the upright bass.
 However, it was quickly determined that Nathan's prowess on the electric bass proved well-suited for Dirtfoot's high energy live shows.
 Consequently, the addition of an electric, often-distorted instrument into the acoustic sextet, brought more of the "rock-n-roll" influence already present in the group's material, to the forefront.
 The band played many music festivals over the summer and played their first main stage performance at Yonder Mountain Harvest Fest later that year.